KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an object appears more than once in an array of synchronization objects.

-    throw [System.DuplicateWaitObjectException]::New("an object appears more than once in an array of synchronization objects.")
+    throw [System.DuplicateWaitObjectException]::New('an object appears more than once in an array of synchronization objects.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DuplicateWaitObjectException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DuplicateWaitObjectException.aspx)